 Your own recommendations of trusted products or services are valuable, as long as they are really your own and not simply a collection of examples taken from a dozen other articles you found online.
 To make a unique and successful list of recommendations, you should find your niche, something you are specialized in and suggest products or services that you have actually tested yourself.

 For an e-commerce company, such content is relatively easy to produce.
-But even if you don’t own an online shop, you can prepare a list of recommendations of your favourite SaaS tools, useful gadgets or any other equipment that helps you at work.
+But even if you don’t own an online shop, you can prepare a list of recommendations of your favorite SaaS tools, useful gadgets or any other equipment that helps you at work.
 If you own a corporate blog, it’s a good idea to prepare a list of the most popular blog posts (blog posts with the biggest traffic) or just the opposite, a list with some quality posts that haven’t received enough of readers’ attention over the last few years.
 Use this opportunity to recycle some good old content.

 #7 Show that you are helping